search ]

 });

-You can limit access based on user roles.
-For example, block REST API access for subscribers:
+You can limit REST API access based on user capabilities.
+For example, allow only editors and administrators:

 add_filter('rest_authentication_errors', function($result) {